How a career in technology management could help you adapt and thrive

 And White says that it’s a future where you’ll be in hot demand.
 “There’s a gap in the market for tech management experts.
 Because it's such an in-demand industry, doing a course like this will really give you a head start in your career.”

-Plus, the course is delivered 100% online through part-time study.
+Plus, the course is delivered 100% online.
 That means you can continue to work full time while developing the technology management skills to take control of your career.
 It’s a master’s degree that gives you the flexibility to study at any time or location.

 And all while earning a qualification from Australia’s #1 ranked university for Computer Science and Engineering.